TAR-Style Word Template

 duplicates report gvkey datadate if indfmt=="INDL" & datafmt=="STD" & popsrc=="D" & consol=="C"

-The quarterly data (FUNDQ) is a little bit complicated.
+The quarterly data (FUNDQ) is a bit more complicated.
 First of all, applying the same conditions won’t work.
-In fact, 99.7% observations in FUNDQ have already satisfied these conditions.
-But duplicate GVKEY-DATADATE pairs still exist in FUNDQ.
-The root cause of duplicate GVKEY-DATADATE pairs is a firm changing its fiscal year end.
-I use the following example as an illustration:
+In fact, 99.7% observations in FUNDQ already satisfy these conditions.
+However, duplicate GVKEYDATADATEs still exist in FUNDQ.
+The root cause of these duplicates is a firm changing its fiscal year-end.
+I use the following example for illustration:

-In this example, duplicates exist for three DATATEs: 2010-03-31, 2010-06-30, and 2010-09-30.
-The data suggest that on March 31, 2010, the firm changed its fiscal year end from March 31 to December 31 (i.e., FYR changed from 3 to 12).
-As a result, 2010-03-31 appeared twice in FUNDQ, one is fiscal 2009Q4 (based on the old fiscal year end) and the other is 2010Q1 (based on the new fiscal year end).
+In this example, duplicates exist for three DATADATEs: 2010-03-31, 2010-06-30, and 2010-09-30.
+The data suggest that on March 31, 2010, the firm changed its fiscal year-end from March 31 to December 31 (i.e., FYR changed from 3 to 12).
+As a result, 2010-03-31 appeared twice in FUNDQ, once as fiscal 2009Q4 (based on the old fiscal year-end) and once as 2010Q1 (based on the new fiscal year-end).
 FUNDQ also reports additional duplicates for the subsequent two quarters (I don’t know why).
-Next, if we compare NIQ and NIY as highlighted in the red rectangle, the observation for fiscal 2009Q4 indicates NIY > NIQ, which makes sense because NIY is four-quarter sum and NIQ is single-quarter net income.
-In contrast, the observation for fiscal 2010Q1 indicates NIQ = NIY, because both are single-quarter net income in this case.
+Additionally, if we compare NIQ and NIY as highlighted in the red rectangle, the observation for fiscal 2009Q4 indicates NIY > NIQ, which makes sense as NIY is a four-quarter sum and NIQ is single-quarter net income.
+In contrast, the observation for fiscal 2010Q1 indicates NIQ = NIY as both are single-quarter net income in this case.

-So, what’s the best strategy to remove duplicate GVKEY-DATADATE pairs?
+So, what’s the best strategy to remove duplicate GVKEYDATADATEs?

-Before we answer this question, let’s take a closer look at duplicate GVKEY-DATADATE pairs in FUNDQ, which reveals that 99.8% of GVKEY-DATADATE pairs in FUNDQ are unique as of December 5, 2107.
+Before we answer this question, let’s take a closer look at duplicate GVKEYDATADATEs in FUNDQ, which reveals that 99.8% of GVKEYDATADATEs in FUNDQ are unique as of December 5, 2107.
 This suggests that no matter how we deal with duplicates, even simply delete all of them, our results probably won’t change in a noticeable way.

 In the definition of DATAFQTR, COMPUSTAT notes that,